Thong-Mai/AWSfcj-SBWnhatthong/content/5-Workshop/5.1-Objectives-&-Scope/_index.md

    - Displaying funnels, product performance, and time-based trends
    - Accessing Shiny through **SSM Session Manager port forwarding**

-The workshop assumes that you are comfortable reading code snippets, but you will **build most resources step-by-step** using the AWS Management Console.

 ---

 ### Out-of-Scope Topics